 - ASTR800: PhD Dissertation Research

-- PI of dozens of extramural grants (NASA, HST, Chandra, XMM...) totaling close to $5M.
+- PI of dozens of extramural grants (NASA, HST, Chandra, XMM...) totaling over $5M.

 - Kelly Blumenthal, 2015, AST699